RainfallNZ/RainCheckPy/README.md

 These functions read in a dataframe of rainfall observation timeseries and checks each observation against a specific criteria.
 Each function then generates a time series of the result of the criteria test.

+Details of each of the functions is provided in the [Documentation](https://raincheckpy.readthedocs.io/en/latest/index.html)

 ![](header.png)